Dattrong0512/AI_Math_Project/readme.md

 ### Login and Register
 #### Login
-+ Login with Email and password.
++ Login with email and password, including confirmation and password reset functionality.
 + Login with Google using OAuth 2.0.
 #### Register User
 + Register new account user.